SabaAskariNoghani/SPEVs-in-Smart-Parking-/README.md

   ↳ function_folder
   ↳ MPC_CPEMS_ver7.m
 ## Dependencies
-This code relies on the following MATLAB toolboxes:
+This code relies on the following MATLAB toolboxes: [Optimization Toolbox] Ensure this toolbox i installed in your MATLAB environment.
+You can make sure through checking from App sheet in Matlab.
-[Optimization Toolbox]
-Ensure these toolboxes are installed in your MATLAB environment.
-To check, run:
 ## License
 matlab
 Copy